tkhq/qos/docs/attestation_verification.md

    for setup documents or PCR17 for live documents.

-9. **Verify the manifest-only commitment.** Reconstruct PCR18 from `manifest_hash` as defined below.
-It identifies the manifest, not the boot, and does not replace the key binding in step 8.
+9. **Verify the manifest-only commitment.** Reconstruct PCR18 from `manifest_hash` as below; this does not replace step 8's key binding.

 ## Constants